khalido/notebooks/README.md

 all the jupyter notebooks go in here

-push request from another machine.
+testing push request from another machine.